UrielCh/remote-droid/kube-helper/README.md

 This image had been created to get direct access to all your pods via an Ingress.
 This is meant to be used with a DemonSet / Deployement or StateFulset.

-To activate the Dynamique `Ingress`, you need four more env variables:
+To activate the Dynamique `Ingress`, you need five more env variables:
 - `APP_TAG_NAME`: The label used to select pods. (optional default value is `app` as in Minimal setup)
 - `APP_TAG_VALUE`: Value to find in the `APP_TAG_NAME` label. (as in Minimal setup)
 - `GENERATE_NAME`: Pod name prefix ending with "-".
 This value is computed by Kubernetes from the DemonSet / Deployement or StateFulset name postfixed by a "-".
 - `INGRESS_NAME`: The base Ingress to add routes to.
+- `POD_PORT` pod port to expose, in service with the same port number. (default is 80)

 ### Ingress K3d sample configuration